neu-se/CS4530-Spring-2024/Assignments/ip2/ip2.md

 /**
  * A react component that displays a list of all active interactable areas in the town.
  * The list is grouped by type of interactable area, with those groups sorted alphabetically
  * by the type name.
+If there are any active areas of that type, the type name is shown in an H3,
+ * followed by an ordered list of interactable areas of that type.
+Within each type, the areas
-Within each group, the areas are sorted first by the number of occupants
- * in the area, and then by the name of the area (alphanumerically).
+ * are sorted first by the number of occupants in the area, and then by the name of the area
+ * (alphanumerically).
  *
  * The list of interactable areas is represented as an ordered list, with each list item
  * containing the name of the area (in an H4 heading), and then a list of the occupants of the area, where
  * each occupant is shown as a PlayerName component.
+The list of occupants is in an unordered list.
  *
  * @returns A list of all active interactable areas in the town as per above spec */